//Page Loading Fade

 //Search Bar Placement //Google SEO //Checkout Button

-Mitsushige Nishiwaki - More Stories…
+More Stories…

-Copperplate etchings on paper
+copperplate etchings on paper by Mitsushige Nishiwaki

-June 12 – September 9, 2025
+June 15th - September 9th, 2025

-Mitsushige Nishiwaki – More Stories… is new and recent artwork of the artist’s copperplate etchings in this new exhibition.
-Nishiwaki’s work is visual story telling by using recognizable and familiar icons.
-They are reimagined through his consistent language and unique perspective of significant cities around the world.
-The artist’s point-of-view is to utilize Paris, London, New York, Boston and others, as backdrops for his storyboard etchings, which are playful reinterpretations, exaggerations, and celebrations all at once.
+Mitsushige Nishiwaki – More Stories… is an exhibition of new and recent copperplate etchings.
+Nishiwaki’s work is visual storytelling with recognizable and familiar icons, which he reimagines through his consistent language and unique perspective on significant cities around the world.

-Rooftops turn into outward expressions of the private lives and activities from within.
-Street scenes are naïve and whimsical, often presenting everyday contexts – the bakery, flower shop, and the like.
-All his characters, buildings and people, contribute to the universal familiarity of metropolitan life.
-In some of his artwork, scale relationships are exaggerated, creating juxtaposing in the composition.
-This mixing up of scale enhances the story that is being told.
-Nishiwaki’s art turns the street and urban life into story material that spills out in his graphic etchings.
+Rooftops become outward expressions of the private lives and activities within.
+Street scenes are naïve and whimsical, and often represent everyday contexts: the bakery, flower shop, and the like.
+All his characters, buildings, and people contribute to the universal familiarity of metropolitan life.

 Nishiwaki is a graduate of Hosei University in Tokyo and received a graduate degree in graphic design while studying in Arizona.
 He works as an artist and graphic designer in Tokyo.
 His artwork has been exhibited in Japan, France, England and the United States.